Leonidas-maker/TheMasterCollection/README.md

 ## Implemented projects

-- none

-## Implementation in progress

 - TheRouteMaster
 - TheShopMaster

+## Implementation in progress

+- none

+## Missing features

+- Contact form does not send mails yet
+- TheShopMaster links not working because we do not have the download links yet

+## Bugs

+- Mobile version of the big logos on the landing page